Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 Use it from a [handshake] hold to rotate the follower counter-clockwise 180 degrees into a [closed] position during a whip.

+Make sure this hand preparation is done at waist level, not a chest level, so it is more comfortable for the follower.

 ### Piston

 Use it from an [open] hold to to rotate the follower clockwise 180 degrees into